wienerWizard/openspell-client/README.md

 ### completed so far
 - light deobfuscation: some low-hanging class names, functions, etc
-- global chat mute toggle in chat settings
+- chat mute toggles in chat settings, to temporarily hide global/private/public chats
-    - could be better... global messages get completely discarded when setting enabled, unlike the highlite plugin which only temporarily hides them...
+- taller bank toggle in main settings, to make bank take up more space on bigger screens

 ### todo: deobfuscation
 - readable class names
   - most of the useful stuff has been defined already by the highlite project, but i'd like to work towards everything being legible
   - many verbose errors in code already state the name of their parent class which is nice
+  - deobfuscation will p much just happen naturally as i explore more of the code and need to understand vanilla to add my own stuff
 - readable variables
   - starting with the more useful functions, or those being worked on to add new features
   - most will need to be implied or remain vague
 - cleaner logic
   - convert weird && and || operations into equiv if() else{} statements
-  - clean up the billions of redundant commas
+  - clean up the billions of redundant commas and semicolons
 - comments! i love comprehending!!

 ### todo: new features
-- better global chat mute
-  - maybe the toggle adds a css rule to temporarily hide global messages instead...
+- remember "toggle minimap" setting so i don't gotta keep toggling it on login
+- some better way to actually use this file in a browser without having to do the js override thing